What is Purim?

 A triangle cookie?

 Traditionally, they can be made from either hard or soft dough, with the edges folded toward the middle, making the outside look like a triangle.
-They are usually filled with sweet poppy seeds or your favorite preserves.
+They are usually filled with sweet poppy seeds or preserves.
 A simple recipe is to make chocolate chip cookie dough, and then shape it into triangles and fill them with various jams.

 Ready to party for Purim?